-If your symptoms are especially severe or you have other health problems, you may need to be treated in hospital where your heart rate, breathing, and temperature can be monitored closely.
+If your symptoms are especially severe or have other health problems, you may need to be treated in a hospital where your heart rate, breathing, and temperature can be monitored closely.
 During hospital treatment, you can be prescribed intravenous antibiotics.

 Respiratory therapy can deliver specific medications into your lungs, and you may be shown breathing exercises to maximize oxygenation.
 If needed, oxygen therapy will maintain the oxygen level in your blood, and you can be given oxygen through a face mask or nasal tube.
 Your doctor will help you formulate the correct treatment plan.

 Many cases of pneumonia are preventable with a vaccine.
-Two vaccines can help to protect against bacterial pneumonia, and since it can often develop because of flu, it’s important to have annual flu vaccines.
+Two vaccines can help protect against bacterial pneumonia, and since it can often develop because of flu, it’s important to have annual flu vaccines.
 Although a pneumonia vaccine won’t prevent all cases, it’s more likely that your illness will be milder and shorter with fewer risks of complications.

 In addition to vaccination, make sure you wash your hands frequently with soap and water and maintain a healthy lifestyle to protect your immune system.
 If you smoke, it’s best to quit.

 Pneumonia Treatment Plan for Patients in NYC